hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-Value is linear with a step width of 2.

-The counter value has a non explicit rule, hence `counter` won't be transferred.
+`counter` has a linear rule with a step width of 2, hence `counter` won't be transferred.
 Data blocks will contain timestamps only.

 ### An Absolute Rotary Encoder

-- The value is expressed as a base value type
+- The measured value is expressed as a base data type
-- The angle is explicit, it can go back and forth
+- `angle` is explicit, it can go back and forth
-- The time is explicit.
+- `time` is explicit.

 ~~~~ {.javascript}
 {